Kazakhstan national football team: AFC member (1992–2002)

 The country of Kazakhstan declared independence from the Soviet Union on 16 December 1991.
-Its national team then split from the Soviet Union national football team (a UEFA member) and joined the Asian Football Confederation.
-At the time, they were one of strongest teams in Central Asia, and one of the most improving teams in Asia.
+Its national team then split from the Soviet Union national team (a UEFA member) and joined the Asian Football Confederation.
+At the time, they were one of the strongest teams in Central Asia, and one of the most improving teams in Asia.

-The team played their first match against another former-Soviet debutant, Turkmenistan, on June 1, 1992, as part of a Central Asian tournament.
+The team played their first match against another former-Soviet debutant, Turkmenistan, on 1 June 1992, as part of a Central Asian tournament.
 Kazakhstan won 1–0.
 The tournament also saw the footballing debuts of Uzbekistan, Kyrgyzstan and Tajikistan.
 After beating Libya in a friendly in North Korea on 3 July, Kazakhstan played the remainder of its Central Asian fixtures and avoided defeat in all of them.
 They beat Uzbekistan 1–0 at home on 16 July, then drew 1–1 away in Turkmenistan on 14 September, in Kyrgyzstan on 26 September and Uzbekistan on 14 October.
 The final match was a 2–0 home victory over Kyrgyzstan on 25 October.

 Kazakhstan entered qualification for the first time in the attempt to reach the 1998 FIFA World Cup.
 In the first round they were placed in Group 9 alongside Pakistan and Iraq.
 Kazakhstan's first qualifying match was won 3–0 at home in Almaty on 11 May 1997, against Pakistan.
 On 6 June they travelled to Baghdad to face Iraq and won 2–1, then five days later won an away match against Pakistan, 7–0 in Lahore.
 The result remains Kazakhstan's biggest-ever international win.
 They retained their 100% start to World Cup football by beating Iraq at home 3–1 on 29 June.